 - Cheating may result in a declined application

-- You can be only able to take the questions for a trade twice
+- You can only able to take the questions for a trade twice

 Ok let us look at these in more detail

-Q1 – first question anyone can answer as they have NO way of find out otherwise
+Q1 - first question anyone can answer as they have NO way of finding out otherwise

-Q2 – 10 Minutes – any professional tradesmen’s would take 5 mins to answer the questions and pointless as Google also has the answers
+Q2 – 10 Minutes - any professional tradesmen would take 5 mins to answer the questions and pointless as Google also has the answers

-Q3 – They has no way of find out if people are cheating
+Q3 – They have no way of finding out if people are cheating

 Q4 – If you need more than one go you should not be carrying out the work in that trade

-For a round-up here about MyBuilder – I’m sure they have a lot of excellent tradesmen and women; however there sign up processes beg to differ as anyone can sign up and pretend to be a tradesman.
+For a round-up here about MyBuilder – I'm sure they have a lot of excellent tradesmen and women; however, their sign-up processes beg to differ as anyone can sign up and pretend to be a tradesman.

 However, you do need to show you have insurance, which is at least one saving grace.